Spotted Touch-me-not, a common inhabitant of damp areas around the pond.

 Buttonbush grows along the edge of the water pushing its roots right into the pond.
 It forms dense thickets in the swamps around the pond and helps stabilize the soil from erosion.
 The steady drone of a multitude of bees announces the arrival of the flowers in mid-August.

-Many flowering plants grow in the shallow areas including a species of “Potomageton” with oblong leaves floating on the surface and a flowering sedge emerging from the water.
+Many flowering plants grow in the shallow areas including a species of “Potamogeton” with oblong leaves floating on the surface and a flowering sedge emerging from the water.
 These plants stabilize the soil, provide shelter and food for fish fry and are beautiful to behold closely.